Too Late Now: Promotion

 The band performed the song during their Tiny Desk (Home) Concert, alongside "Chaise Longue", "Wet Dream" and "Oh No".
-Their performance was released on 1st December 2021.
+Their performance was released on 1 December 2021.
 It intersperses VHS clips with footage captured on modern cameras, as a nod to their sound which is inspired by the 70s.
 They chose to perform "Too Late Now" on American TV for their appearance on The Late Late Show with James Corden on 31 March 2022.

 Music video

 The music video for "Too Late Now" was directed by Fred Rowson, unlike Wet Leg's first two music videos which were self-directed.
 In the video, which features sci-fi elements, both member of the duo are zapped onto the empty roof of a parking garage, quickly followed by three men.
 All dressed in spa robes, they wander in crowded streets and lush countrysides.
+Although the video for the Soulwax remix is on YouTube, the main music video is currently not available on Wet Legs YouTube page.
+No explanation has been given by the band or their label to its removal as of the writing of this article.

 Soulwax remix

 A remix of "Too Late Now" by Belgian electronic rock band Soulwax was released on 6 July 2022.
 It was also released as a twelve-inch single through Deewee on 22 July 2022.
 This version features arpeggio synths, 808 drums and vocal chops.

 Tyler Golsen of Far Out thought that the Soulwax remix sounded more like a new song than a remix.
 He rated it 6.6/10, saying that the "only recognisable element of the original version of the song is Rhian Teasdale’s vocals, which are chopped up, pitch modulated, and transformed within an entirely new composition".
 Winnie Litchfield of American Songwriter expressed the opposite feeling, stating that this remix gives the song a tech house feel while keeping the original flavor of the song.

 It was nominated for the Grammy Award for Best Remixed Recording, Non-Classical at the 65th Annual Grammy Awards.